USC-SQL/SQLABenchmark/README.md

 Yingjun Lyu, Ali Alotaibi, William G. J. Halfond
 In Proceedings of the International Conference on Software Maintenance and Evolution (ICSME).
 2019.
 ```

+Before running the benchmark app, add the two files to the sdcard of the phone.
+The commands are

+adb push pattern.txt /sdcard/

+adb push ESAPI.properties /sdcard/